MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/includes/prevent-users-from-rearranging-toolbars.md

 ### Prevent users from rearranging toolbars

-This policy setting allows you to prevent users from rearranging toolbars.
-If you enable this policy setting, users aren't able to drag or drop toolbars to the taskbar.
-If you disable or don't configure this policy setting, users are able to rearrange the toolbars on the taskbar.
+With this policy setting you prevent users from rearranging toolbars.

+- If you enable this policy setting, users can't drag or drop toolbars to the taskbar
+- If you disable or don't configure this policy setting, users can rearrange the toolbars on the taskbar

 |  | Path |
 |--|--|